Songkran in Pattaya

 Practical Information

 Accommodation.
-We stayed at the Intimate Hotel by Tim Boutique while in Pattaya.
-It was a good mid-priced option (it gets an 8.1 rating on Booking in case you’re comparing with others).
+We stayed at the Intimate Hotel Pattaya while in Pattaya.
+It was a good mid-priced option.
 A couple of other popular mid-range options in Central Pattaya are Acqua Hotel and Travelodge Pattaya.
 If you want to splurge, stay at the Hilton Pattaya (photo above).

 Food recommendations: for simple Thai food, Kiss Food and Drink was excellent and cheap.
 A few feet away Little India restaurant was also excellent